Dmitry-Borodkin/voidc/doc/tutorial.md

 In fact, the semantics of `=` in Void is almost the same as in LLVM IR (with respect to "shadowing").

+Informally, it's possible to think of `=` as a kind of *definition* operator.
+It just "sticks" a label with the identifier on the left to the value received on the right...

+Also this is very similar to `<-` from the monadic "do" notation (in Haskell).

 #### Not all functions are the same...